mattpopa/mattpopa.github.io/content/posts/aws_hosting_wp.md

 ---
-title: "How to build a wordpress-as-a-service platform on AWS with Terraform"
+title: "Building a wordpress-as-a-service platform on AWS with Terraform"
 date: 2025-01-08
 description: "A practical guide to hosting a PHP blog on AWS using Terraform.
 Automate infrastructure, manage certificates, secure and scale."
 author: "Matt Popa"